Top 10 Best Estate Cars

 If you’re looking for a premium, high-tech estate then the Audi A6 Avant will do just the job.

 And for once, rear seat passengers don’t get the dud deal.
 Space is just as ample back there.
-You’ll lose some space in the boot to get all that room in the cabin, but it’s still plenty generous as an estate, with 565 litres of space.
+You’ll lose some space in the boot to get all that room in the cabin, but it’s still plenty generous as an estate, with 565 litres on offer.

-It’ll make for a good choice if you’re a company car driver as every A6 Avant comes with a hybrid system that should (if used right) bring those fuel costs down.
+It’ll make for a good choice if you’re a company car driver as every A6 Avant comes with a hybrid system that should (if used right) bring those fuel costs down a little.
 The drive is quiet, comfortable and above all else, refined.
-But it’s not particularly fun or sporty like some other models Audi offer.
+But it’s not particularly fun or sporty like some other models Audi offer, partly due to it’s size.

 What makes the Audi even more pleasant to spend time in is the interior quality.
 Look around and all you’ll see is a sea of leather, soft touch plastics and glossy black surfaces.

 This is Audi at its best.
-A mid-sized, four-wheel-drive estate car with just as much practicality as comfort and style.
+A large-sized estate car with just as much practicality as comfort and style.

 - Luxury interior quality